jglovier/jglovier.github.io/_posts/2013-10-09-redesigning-and-rebuilding.md

 categories: code
 ---

-This site is my personal home on the World Wide Intarnetz™.
+This site is my personal home on the web.
 I write about stuff, I link to other stuff, and I showcase stuff I've done/built/designed.
-It's purely personal in nature and does not necessarily reflect the views of my wonderful employer, my Murica, my tattoo artist, my barber or my neighbor's dog.
-It's where I represent, yo!
+It's purely personal in nature and does not necessarily reflect the views of my employer, my family, my community, or anyone else besides me.
+It's just where I share things I've built, written, or done.

 But it's also where I practice new things I'm learning.
 Years ago I used it to learn basic HTML & CSS.
 Later I used it to learn to build sites with Wordpress.
 Then I used it to learn to theme Tumblr.
 I've also used it as a jQuery learning playground, a way to better understand things like [SSH](http://en.wikipedia.org/wiki/Secure_Shell), [versioning systems](http://en.wikipedia.org/wiki/Source_Code_Control_System) ([SVN](http://en.wikipedia.org/wiki/Apache_Subversion) and now [Git](http://git-scm.com/)), [PHP](http://php.net/), [mySQL](http://www.mysql.com/), server side logic, etc.